mpielvitori/blockchain-explorer/README.md

 # Avalanche blockchain explorer PoC
-PoC of a process that keeps all the transactions injected into Avalanche C-chain updated in a suitable database.
+PoC for a process that keeps all the transactions injected into Avalanche C-chain updated in a suitable database.
 ## Usage
 ### Start local environment
 Build and run docker containers locally.